Prologue

 “It’s mine.”

 “So you’re a self-employed blacksmith then, is that right?
-Sounds like maybe you’re not very good”, laughed the brigand.
+Sounds like maybe you’re not very good”, laughed the cart-puller.

 “I’m the best”, retorted Borrid with conviction.
 “But I can’t make a living at the anvil anymore.
 Look.
-Here is the rest of my metal,” he spoke bitterly, gesturing to the sword.
-“Even the bits and nuts, and the iron from my smithing tools as well.
-All in there.
-No going back now,” he said with finality.
+Here’s the rest of my metal,” he spoke bitterly, gesturing to the sword.
+“Down to the bits and nuts, and the iron from my smithing tools as well.
+It’s all in there.
+So I can’t go back,” he said with finality.

 Borrid was on edge.
 Reveal your anger, betray your weakness, his old master would have said.